-If you’re looking at evacuating ahead of a storm, there isn’t time to scan your photo collection.
+If you’re looking at evacuating ahead of a storm or other natural disaster, there isn’t time to scan your photo collection.
 You need to focus on ensuring the safety of your family and preparing your home as much as possible.

 What To Do Before The Storm Hits